pablogs9/husarnet-docs/docs/begin-esp32.md

 - **husarnet-esp32-default.ino** with a main code
 - **html.h and default_js.h** header files containging a c-string tables with HTML and JS code of a server hosted by ESP32
 - **lut.cpp and lut.h** - library to generate a fake data.
-Replace this with the real sensor data after finishing this first start guide.
+Replace this with the real sensor data after finishing this quick start guide.

 There is also a **python** folder containing a code that will be executed on your laptop side.

-#### Install ArduinoJson and arduinoWebSockets libarty in Arduino IDE
+#### 1. Install ArduinoJson and arduinoWebSockets libarty in Arduino IDE
 **Install ArduinoJson library:**

 - open `Tools -> Manage Libraries...`